pda/pda6502v2/README.md

 ### GPIO

-WDC W65C22S (6522) VIA provides two 8-bit GPIO ports, as well as timers etc.
+A pair of WDC W65C22S (6522) VIA provide two 8-bit GPIO ports each, as well as timers etc.

 ### UART